The Equality Act 2010 came into force on 1 October 2010 and replaced all existing equality legislation.

 - it will plan to increase access to education for disabled students, where such improvement to access has been identified.

-The site has been made more accessible with the provision of automatic opening doors at Reception and an additional disabled toilet.
+In Summer 2017 the site has been made more accessible with the provision of a new Student Reception, comprising automatic opening doors, disabled ramped access, a new medical suite and signs which comply with DDA regulations.
+In addition access the Sports Centre entrance has been improved and access areas to the Sixth Form Centre have been widened.
 There are two lifts available for wheelchair users making the vast majority of the site accessible.
-The school will take account of the needs of students and other users with physical difficulties and sensory impairments when planning and undertaking future improvements and refurbishments of the site such as improved access, lighting, acoustic treatment and colour schemes and more accessible facilities and fittings.
+The school will take account of the needs of students and other users with physical difficulties and sensory impairments when planning and undertaking future improvements and refurbishments of the site and premises, such as improved access, lighting, acoustic treatment and colour schemes, and more accessible facilities and fittings.

 Provision of information in other formats